rossnelson/notes/talk.md

 **Dade**

-I like the fact that Jehovah is so creative.
+I like the fact that Jehovah is so creativity is so endless.
 There are millions of identified species of living things on the earth and I just read that there might be 10 to 30 million more species scientists have not discovered yet.

 **Ross**

 Yeah, and I often think of Jehovah's power in controlling all the heavenly bodies.
-Think about all the debris flying through space and yet, rarely it enter the earths atmosphere.
-When it does, so often it just burns up to create beautiful shooting stars across the sky.
+Think about all the objects flying through space and yet, rarely they enter the earths atmosphere.
+When they does, so often they just burns up to create beautiful shooting stars across the sky.

 Both are very powerful topics to share with your friend.
-Why don't you explain And how they reflect Jehovah's qualities and how you meditate on these things.
+Why don't you explain how they reflect Jehovah's qualities and how you meditate on these things.

 **Dade**